LordFluffyPants/LordFluffyPants.github.io/_posts/2016-02-23-Street-Fighter-5.md

 ![image](http://i.imgur.com/PyOGEFK.png"Awwwwww shiiiiit baby it's Street Fighter")

 Let's start right off the bat by saying that Street Fighter 5 is probably going to be a hard sell.
 Even though it might be a hard sell I haven't been able to put the game down.
 Most of the time I would normally be playing Heroes of the Storm has been replaced with bodying and getting bodied.
+The game is fun, the controls are tight, the netcode is fantastic, everything that should make a good fighting game is there.
 So then why is this game going to be a hard sell?
 More importantly if someone has any good tech for Laura please contact me.

 ![image](http://i.imgur.com/Fm1yc0T.jpg "This took me all of 2 and a half hours")